 The material creation was finished on the 4th day — with the sun, moon and stars ordained for 4 things:

-The 4th commandment — "Remember the Sabbath to keep it holy" — was given to man at creation.
+The 4th commandment, which is "Remember the Sabbath to keep it holy," was given to man at creation.

 There are 4 gospel accounts of Jesus’ life and ministry, each one of which emphasizes a different aspect of Jesus' ministry and sacrifice: